 Teaching is no odd job!
 It takes a lot of effort to teach, especially when students these days can be easily distracted by time killers like Facebook and Instagram.
-However, the same devices (Windows Phone in your pocket or Windows tablet in your bag) that distract you can actually be used as an effective medium for learning lessons in school or college.
+However, the same devices that distract you can actually be used as an effective medium for learning lessons in school or college.

 Windows is increasingly becoming an educational platform.
 As such, certain educational apps that help teachers and students engage in learning can be used to inspire creativity in classrooms, where the makers of tomorrow reside.
 The following are the apps inspired by teachers and students